Sole proprietorship in Germany: what it is and how to start one

 Sole proprietorship: you start and run the business alone, no starting capital is required, you are personally liable, and the setup is quick and straightforward.

-Limited liability entrepreneurial company (UG): also suitable for a single founder, requires a low minimum share capital starting at €1, liability is limited to company assets, but the setup involves more formalities than a sole proprietorship.
-Learn more in our blog post.
+Entrepreneurial company (UG): suitable for a single founder, requires a low minimum share capital starting at €1, liability is limited to company assets, but the setup involves more formalities than a sole proprietorship.

 How to: setting up as a sole trader – step by step